dcunited001/dcunited001.github.io/_posts/2016-06-21-if-i-had-the-chops-to-write-my-daedalian-magnum-corpus.md

 ### Anonimyzed Characters

 There is a kind of merger of characters with the mathematic concept of type theory.
+Don't freak out!
+Type theory is basically Mad Libs.
+That's all.
+If you want to get fancy, think Mad Libs with tree-like data structures.

+Type theory sounds overly abstract, but it's applicable to writing and the creative process.
+Type theory can be applied to both the situations you're character will be in as well as to the characters themselves.
+It allows you to compare and specify parallels between the structures of data, in this case characters and events.
+In computer science, type theory very useful for functional programming and if you were to model literature you would find yourself finding a ton of connections to category theory, as we already have.

-That is, you'll find that, for the situations you want to use to highlight your chosen themes, you're going to need characters to fill various roles.
+For the situations you want to use to highlight your chosen themes, you're going to need characters to fill various roles.
 If your characters are pulling off a heist and one of them gets left behind, it could be any of them, but why should you pick each one?
 The role is the character that needs to be left behind, which is necessary for some future element of the plot.
+If your characters pull off a series of heists, there might be similar features shared between all of them: specific events or roles for a character to fulfill.

 So, if you've enumerated these generic situations and plot movements that you want to use to construct your plot, then you can also create